 Microsoft is aware of the varied identity and access management requirements that exist and are developing Azure AD capabilities to cover them.
 So, the answer to “What comes after MIM?” will need to be re-evaluated on a regular basis.

-Currently, organizations that use MIM have four years to consider the following options:
+Organizations that use MIM have several years to consider the following options:

 - Replace MIM entirely with Microsoft cloud functionality (Azure AD).